nhabuiduc/CSharpPlayground/README.md

 1 .
 Setup and run project:
 .Using Visual Studio 2015 (it maybe ok with 2013, because they're all typescript file,not tested! )
-.Project must be built in following order manually at the first time:
+.Projects must be built in following order manually at the first time:
   - Net.Bcl
   - Roslyn.Core.Parser
   - Roslyn.CSharp.Parser